reearth/docs.reearth.io/developer-guide/plugin/introduction.md

 ![block](./img/block.png)

-# Where do we start?
+# Where do I start?

-Proceed to [Prerequisites](./prerequisites) to find out what you need to do to develop a plugin.
+Proceed to [Prerequisites](./prerequisites) to find out what you need to do to get started developing a plugin.

-# Plugin Editor

-You can also try our new [Plugin Editor](https://app.reearth.io/plugin-editor) to help you to develop your own plugin:

-<iframe width="100%" height="640" src="https://app.reearth.io/plugin-editor" title="Re:Earth Plugin Editor">></iframe>